nodesmith/aion-wiki/Reverting-to-Previous-Blocks.md

-**Version 0.1.12** of the kernel offers the command line option to revert to a previous block.
+**Version 0.1.12** and later versions of the kernel offer the command line option to revert to a previous block.
 This functionality is meant for removing from the database all blocks greater than the one given as parameter. **The revert feature makes permanent changes to the database.
 If you are unsure about using it, back-up the database first.**

 ```
 Usage: